jkguiang/AutoDQM/README.md

 # AutoDQM
 AutoDQM parses DQM histograms and identifies outliers by various statistical tests for further analysis by the user.
-It's output can be easily parsed by eye on an AutoPlotter-based html page which is automatically generated when you submit a query from the AutoDQM GUI.
+Its output can be easily parsed by eye on an AutoPlotter-based html page which is automatically generated when you submit a query from the AutoDQM GUI.

 Example Page: http://uaf-10.t2.ucsd.edu/~jguiang/dqmGUI_test
 AutoPlotter: http://github.com/jkguiang/AutoPlotter